What is It?

 D.S.
 Orr enjoyed a varied career, working as a professional musician, stage hand and set builder.
 Throughout that time, he maintained a fascination with traditional tools, particularly those used for wood and metal working.
 As one of Lee Valley’s earliest customers, he formed an affiliation with our founder, Leonard Lee, based on their shared love of antique tools.
-Throughout the decades, Doug has helped to add to our antique tool collection, used by the designers at Veritas Tool – our manufacturing arm – for research purposes and as a source of inspiration.
+Throughout the decades, Doug has helped to add to our antique tool collection, used by the designers at Veritas Tools – our manufacturing arm – for research purposes and as a source of inspiration.
 In 2006, he began writing vignettes for our email newsletters and has been a key contributor since.

 This image has not been loaded.
 To print the images, close the print view and scroll to the bottom of the article.
 Once all of the images have loaded, select the print option again.